-The following table provides a synopsis of the required airplane design minimum fire protection when associated with the four MPS test scenarios.
+The following provides a synopsis of the required airplane design minimum fire protection when associated with the four MPS test scenarios.

-Airplane Design Minimum Airplane Design Minimum Knockdown Concentration is MPS Sustained Concentration is MPS Test-Demonstrated Maximum Test-Demonstrated Maximum MPS Test Concentration for Knockdown of: Concentration to: Bulk-Load Test Flames Maintain Continued Fire Suppression Containerized-Load Test st Flames Maintain Continued Fire Suppr Surface-Burning Test Flames Prevent Re-Ignition of Class-B Fire Aerosol Can Explosion Flames (Long Version) Prevent Hydrocarbon Explosion
+Airplane Design Minimum Airplane Design Minimum Knockdown Concentration is MPS Sustained Concentration is MPS Test-Demonstrated Maximum Test-Demonstrated Maximum MPS Test Concentration for Knockdown of: Concentration to: Bulk-Load Test Flames Maintain continued fire suppression Containerized-Load Flames Maintain continued fire Test suppression Surface-Burning Test Flames Prevent reignition of Class-B fire Aerosol Can Explosion Flames (long version) Prevent hydrocarbon explosion Simulation

 The minimum agent concentration or system configuration (in the case of nongaseous systems) shall be dictated by the fire protection system performance during the MPS tests.
-The basic (knockdown and sustained) suppression concentration requirements will be established during the MPS testing.
-As mentioned before, the volumetric concentration is based on an empty 2000-ft cargo compartment.
+The basic (knockdown and sustained) suppression concentration requirements will be established during the MPS tests.
+As mentioned before, the volumetric concentration is based on an empty 2000-ft3 cargo compartment.
 The minimum selected value or configuration shall be the one(s) that was (were) capable of suppressing/inerting all four MPS fire scenarios.
-The aircraft cargo compartment shall always be protected against any the MPS-specified fire threats.
+The aircraft cargo compartment shall always be protected against any of the MPS-specified fire threats.
 Variable metrics of not only duration but also compartment size and leakage rate should be accounted for by maintaining objective measurement of minimum concentration of agent in the cargo compartment.
 To measure the concentration levels that will dictate the minimum concentration requirements that will be demonstrated on an aircraft, the suppression agents shall be measured in a nonfire test in a discharge that is identical to the agent discharge in an actual fire test.

-This will eliminate any possible effect from the by-products of combustion and fire on the gas/agent analyzer readings.
+will eliminate any possible effect from the by-products of combustion and fire on the gas/agent analyzer readings.

-4.5 SUPPRESSION SYSTEM ACTIVATION.
+4.6 SUPPRESSION SYSTEM ACTIVATION.

-For the bulk-load, containerized-load, and surface-burning fire scenarios, the suppression system is activated 60 seconds after any one of the ceiling-mounted thermocouples equals or exceeds 200°F (93.3°C).
+For the bulk-load, containerized-load, and surface-burning fire scenarios, the suppression system is activated 60 seconds after any one of the ceiling-mounted thermocouples equals or exceeds 200° F (93.3°C).

-For the aerosol can scenario (long version) the suppression system is activated 60 seconds after any ceiling thermocouple equals or exceeds 200°F (93.3°C) after the start of the fire.
-The aerosol can simulator is activated 5 minutes after any thermocouple, attached to the galvanized steel pipes inside the cardboard boxes reaches 212°F (100°C).
-In the event that the thermocouples attached to the pipes do not reach 212°F (100°C) or the fire is completely extinguished, activation of the simulator is not required.
-The suppression system must not directly impinge upon or affect the normal operation of the simulator and electrodes.
+For the aerosol can explosion simulation fire scenario (long version), the suppression system is activated 60 seconds after any ceiling thermocouple equals or exceeds 200°F (93.3°C) after the start of the fire.
+The aerosol can simulator device is activated 5 minutes after any thermocouple attached to the galvanized steel pipes inside the cardboard boxes reaches 212°F (100°C).
+In the event that the thermocouples attached to the pipes do not reach 212°F (100°C) or the fire is completely extinguished, activation of the aerosol can simulator device is not required.
+The suppression system must not directly impinge upon or affect the normal operation of the aerosol can simulator device and electrodes.

-For the aerosol can scenario (short version), refer to section 4.3.5 for details.
+For the aerosol can explosion simulation fire scenario (short version), refer to section 4.3.5 for details.

-4.6 TEST DURATION.
+4.7 TEST DURATION.

-The duration of the bulk-load and containerized-load fire scenario tests is 30 minutes after the activation of the suppression system.
-The fifth test of the bulk-load and containerized-load fire scenarios must be conducted for at least 180 minutes and must ensure that the temperatures at the end of the test are stable or decreasing.
-If the system tested is a hybrid system (dual agent), the bulk-load and containerized-load fire scenarios must be run for a minimum of 180 minutes.
+The duration of the bulk- and containerized-load fire scenario tests is 30 minutes after the activation of the suppression system.
+The fifth test of the bulk- and containerized-load fire scenarios must be conducted for at least 180 minutes and must ensure that the temperatures at the end of the test are stable or decreasing.
+If the system tested is a hybrid system (dual agent), the bulk- and containerized-load fire scenarios must be run for a minimum of 180 minutes.